-Bottom line: to optimize the spending of your marketing budget and get more profit, a low churn rate and successful user activation numbers are crucial.
+Bottom line: to optimize the spending of your marketing budget and get more profit, a low churn rate and successful customer activation numbers are crucial.

 Place of user activation among AARRR Pirate Metrics

 Virtually any product has to keep an eye on such metrics encompassing acquisition, activation, retention, referral, and revenue.
-These metrics help businesses determine where they should focus their efforts to improve marketing and sales numbers.
+These metrics help businesses determine where they should focus their efforts in their strategy to improve marketing and sales numbers.
 User activation takes a second place in the funnel of AARRR pirate metrics:

 Impact of user activation on MRR